popeadam/Kometa/docs/kometa/guides/order.md

 genre     060
 ```

-If you wanted to reverse the order in which those groups of collections appear [not the collections within them], you would use the `collection_section` template variable:
+If you wanted to reverse the order in which those groups of collections appear [not the collections within them], you would use the `collection_section` Template Variable:

 ```yaml
   libraries: